jaredly/fibonacci-tune/Readme.md

 n: 2, 3, 4,  5,  6,  7,  8,  9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20
 p: 3, 8, 6, 20, 24, 16, 12, 24, 60, 10, 24, 28, 48, 40, 24, 36, 24, 18, 60
 ```

+Actually the first thing I did was map these sequences to notes on a scale, which was interesting.
+You can [look at (and listen to) the results here](http://nbviewer.ipython.org/urls/github.com/jaredly/fibonacci-tune/releases/download/0.1/Fibonacci.ipynb#The-sound-of-numbers).
+But then I wanted to understand the patterns.
+So I calculated the first million pisano periods.

 ## The data

 a scatter plot of `(n, period(n))` for `4 <= n <= 1 million`